mconnor/astrofy/README.md

 Include `BaseLayout` in each page you add and `PostLayout` to your post pages.

 The BaseLayout defines a general template for each new webpage you want to add.
-It imports constants SITE_TITLE and SITE_DESCRIPTION which can be modified in the `../config` folder.
+It imports constants SITE_TITLE and SITE_DESCRIPTION which can be modified in the `#config` folder.
 Data placed there can be imported anywhere using import.

 ### Content